 Improvement in partner onboarding time

-Looking back, the most valuable lesson I learned from this initiative was advocating for the user in the face of engineering pressure.
-If I were to put myself from two years ago in this situation, I may have backed down, but I stood my ground and fought for the users, even if it meant more work.
+Looking back, the most valuable lesson I learned from this initiative was advocating for users in the face of engineering pressure.
+During one of the design-developer syncs, the engineers pushed back on the data transformation preview function.
+If I were to put myself from two years ago in this situation, I may have backed down.
+Instead, I was able to create a solution that balanced user' needs and technical feasibility , even if it it meant more work.

-Part of the reason why the design process went so smoothly was because our team tested the mapper concept early and frequently.
-Early and frequent testing allowed us to validate the design direction and build a feature that solved both battleface’s and partners’ needs.
+Part of the reason why this feature's design went so smoothly was because our team tested the mapper concept early and frequently.
+This design approach allowed us to validate the design direction and checked our biases.

 ContextResearchSynthesisSolutioningFinal designsImpactReflections